Copyright Infringement Copyright Infringement

 Hawkins Cooker Ltd. vs Magicook Appliances

-Hawkins Cooker Ltd. filed a lawsuit against Magicook Appliances for unlawfully utilising their copyrighted label on the popular pressure cooker line.
-The court prohibited Magicook Appliances from using Hawkins Cooker Ltd’s cookbooks and mandated compensation for damages related to the alleged unauthorised use of books, products, and articles in the production of the infringing goods.
+Hawkins Cooker Ltd. filed a lawsuit against Magicook Appliances for unlawfully utilizing their copyrighted label on the popular pressure cooker line.
+The court prohibited Magicook Appliances from using Hawkins Cooker Ltd’s cookbooks and mandated compensation for damages related to the alleged unauthorized use of books, products, and articles in the production of the infringing goods.

 Super Cassettes Industries Limited vs YouTube and Google